thephuse/phuse-wp-guide/readme.md

 4. To deploy to the live site run `couscous deploy`.

 Review the [couscous.io install instructions](http://couscous.io/docs/getting-started.html) for further information, options and troubleshooting tips.

+## Editing Content
+All pages are written in Markdown.
+Editable content files are available in the `docs` directory.
+Theme files (built with Twig and straight CSS) can be found in the `website` directory.